Configuring an SFTP server based on CentOS 7

 $SFTP_SERVER

-: Variable that automatically takes the value of the SFTP server IP address. -
+: Variable that automatically takes the SFTP server IP address value. -

 backup_$(hostname)_$(date "+%Y%m%d_%H%M%S").tar.gz

-: Adds the name of the computer to the archive name and the date and time when the archive was created.
-This will help you navigate the list of backups on the server.For example, the name of the archive on the server might look like this:
+: Appends the computer name, date, and time when the archive was created, to the archive name.
+This will help you navigate the list of backups on the server.For example, the archive name on the server may look like this:

 backup_ftp-server.ru-central1.internal_20190803_180228.tar.gz